ilastik/volumina/Readme.md

     $ ./install-development-reqs-virtualenv-ubuntu.sh

 from the "requirements" directory in the volumina repository.
+Note, that we use distribute instead of setuptools.
+So, create your virtualenvs using `mkvirtualenv --distribute`.

 1. Virtual Python Environment
 -----------------------------